-Action Plan: Landing a Job
+Life Events: Landing a Job Action Plan

-Whether you're looking for your first job out of college, searching for a new opportunity or making a career switch, landing a job is a major milestone.
+Whether you're looking for your first job out of college, searching for a new opportunity, or making a career switch, landing a job is a major milestone.
 You will want to consider not only what job is best suited to your interests and skills, but also what career choice will let you live comfortably within your means.

-Directions: Do your homework before starting this activity by learning more about landing a job using the resources listed below.
+Directions: Have students do their homework before starting this activity on page 17 of their Student Activities guide by learning more about landing a job using the resource listed below.

-Resources: Landing a Job. practicalmoneyskills.com/ff75
+Resource: Landing a Job: practicalmoneyskills.com/ff75

-If you had to choose a career as an adult, what would it be, and why?
+If you had to choose a career for your adult self, what would it be, and why?